-To provide data necessary for our settlement analyses, consolidation tests were performed on each of 2 representative samples of the fine grained soils encountered at the site.
+To provide data necessary for our settlement analyses, consolidation tests were performed on a representative sample of the silty clay soils encountered at the site.
 Based upon data obtained from the consolidation tests, the silty clay/clayey silt soils are moderately over-consolidated and will exhibit moderate strength and compressibility characteristics under the anticipated loadings.
-Detailed results of the test are maintained within our files and can be transmitted, at the client's request.
+Additionally, the silty clay/clayey silt soils exhibit a moderate expansive potential and swell pressure of about 400 to 800 psf.
+Detailed results of the tests are maintained within our files and can be transmitted, at the Client's request.

-3.2.6 Laboratory Direct Shear Test
+3.2.6 Laboratory Direct Shear Tests

-To determine the shear strength of the soils encountered at the site, a laboratory direct shear test was performed on a sample of the site soils.
-The results of the test are tabulated below:
+To determine the shear strength of the soils encountered at the site, laboratory direct shear tests were performed on samples of the site soils.
+The results of the tests are tabulated below: